 He also said that “there was absolutely no physical abuse” and that he “tried [his] best to help” her receive support for mental health issues.

-It comes after dozens of people have come forward over the last week, detailing their own experiences of abuse from prominent figures within the gaming community.
+It comes after dozens of people have come forward in June 2020 detailing their own experiences of abuse from prominent figures within the gaming community.
 Tom ‘Syndicate’ Cassell and CS:GO caster Henry ‘HenryG’ Greer are two of the biggest names to be implicated.

 It has also prompted platforms like Twitch to come out and address the allegations.
-The Facebook Gaming competitor made a statement on June 21, saying they’re “committed to working to make the streaming community safer for everyone.”
+The Facebook Gaming competitor made a statement saying they’re “committed to working to make the streaming community safer for everyone.”